The cruelest form of systemic racism might occur in death—especially in the handling of murder cases.

 - Offer to mentor a young person of color–this helps break through the barriers within the system.
-Iynaisha had a dream of serving in the Army, and she knew JROTC would help her reach that goal.
+Iynaisha dreamed of serving in the Army, and she knew JROTC would help her reach that goal.
 Many Black teenagers and young adults see a bleak future.
 Can you mentor or provide an internship or job for a young Black person?

-- Finally, don’t jump to conclusions that helping communities of color negates the need to help others.
+- Finally, don’t conclude that helping communities of color negates the need to help others.
 The intent is not to exclude any specific groups but to include all.
 Some will squirm during these conversations.
 They’ll insist, “There are white children who (insert problem here), too.”
 Resolving problems at the root, within communities of color, will fix them for all.

 Fly High, Sweet Angel

-Iynaisha Shawntae Graham left this world suddenly and before her family was ready to say a final goodbye.
+Iynaisha Shawntae Graham left this world suddenly before her family was ready to say a final goodbye.
 They know that God had a plan, but that does not lessen their loss.
-Their only comfort is in knowing that she is now flying high with the angels in Heaven.
+Their only comfort is knowing she is now flying high with the angels in Heaven.

 - GMO Seeds Versus Non-GMO: Key Differences and Ethics - 06/05/2023